Visas for France [fr]

 To stay informed and prepared, log on to France-Visas

-In accordance with Decree no. 2020-911 of July 27, 2020, for all arrivals in France from Saturday, August 1, travelers aged 11 or older from the United States must provide the results of a virologic screening test (such as a PCR test) taken less than 72 hours before departure indicating a negative result for Covid-19.
-If they are not able to provide evidence of this test, boarding will be denied.
-Passengers will not be required to undertake any other health checks on arrival.
-A list of available test sites in the United States, based on your place of residence, can be found on the following link.
-However, we recommend making sure that results will be available in time before taking a test.
+In accordance with Decree no. 2020-911 of July 27, 2020, from August 1, travelers aged 11 or older from the United States must provide the results a PCR test taken less than 72 hours before departure indicating a negative result for Covid-19.
+A list of available testing sites in the United States, based on your place of residence, can be found here.
+We recommend making sure that results will be available in time before taking a test.

 There are no restrictions for travel to Metropolitan France from the European space (European Union Member States, United Kingdom, Andorra, Iceland, Liechtenstein, Monaco, Norway, San Marino, Switzerland and the Vatican).